 Inheriting a house is rarely simple.

-There’s the emotional weight of it — the property belonged to someone you loved, and every decision about it carries that.
-There’s the practical weight — probate, taxes, repairs, insurance, a mortgage that may or may not still exist.
-And there’s the family weight — if multiple people inherited the property, everyone has an opinion.
+There’s the emotional weight of it.
+The property belonged to someone you loved, and every decision about it carries that.
+There’s the practical weight: probate, taxes, repairs, insurance, a mortgage that may or may not still exist.
+And there’s the family weight.
+If multiple people inherited the property, everyone has an opinion.

 Before you make any decisions, here’s what you need to think through.
+If you’re trying to figure out what to do with an inherited house in Tennessee, this is where we start.

-In Tennessee, most inherited properties go through probate — the legal process of transferring ownership from the deceased to the heirs.
-This can take anywhere from a few months to over a year, depending on the complexity of the estate and whether there’s a will.
+In Tennessee, most inherited properties go through probate.
+Probate is the legal process of transferring ownership from the deceased to the heirs.

-You generally cannot sell an inherited property until probate is complete (or at least well underway with court approval).
 If you’re not sure where things stand, an estate attorney can give you a clear picture quickly.
 This is worth the consultation fee.

 If the property was held in a trust or had a beneficiary deed, it may transfer outside of probate entirely.
-Again — an estate attorney is the right first call.
+Again, an estate attorney is the right first call.

 Inherited property in Tennessee gets a “stepped-up basis” for tax purposes.
-This means your cost basis is the fair market value of the property at the time of inheritance — not what the original owner paid for it.
+This means your cost basis is the fair market value of the property at the time of inheritance, not what the original owner paid for it.

 In practical terms: if you sell the property for close to its inherited value, you may owe little or no capital gains tax.
 This is one of the most misunderstood aspects of inherited property, and it’s worth understanding before you make any decisions.

 Consult a CPA or tax advisor for your specific situation.
-This is not tax advice — it’s a starting point for the right conversation.
+This is not tax advice.
+It’s a starting point for the right conversation.

 What condition is the house in?
 Is there a mortgage?
 Are there liens?
-Is it occupied — by a tenant, or by someone who was living there with the deceased?
+Is it occupied, by a tenant, or by someone who was living there with the deceased?

 These questions determine what your options actually are.
 A house in good condition with no mortgage and no occupants is a different situation than a house that needs $50,000 in repairs with a tenant who hasn’t paid rent in six months.